ethersphere/bee-docs/docs/develop/access-the-swarm/erasure-coding.md

 ### Default Download Behaviour Description

+Erasure coding retrieval for downloads is enabled by default, so there is no need for a downloader to explicitly enable the feature.
 The default download behaviour is to use the DATA strategy with fallback enabled.
 With these settings, first an attempt will be made to download the data chunks only.
 If any of the data chunks are missing, then the retrieval method will fall back to the RACE strategy (PROX is not currently implemented and so will be skipped).
 With the RACE strategy, an attempt will be made to download all data and parity chunks, and chunks will continue to be downloaded until enough have been retrieved to reconstruct the original data.